ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 with the passcode.
 This prevents so-called
 [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) attacks where attackers pre-compute hashes for millions of popular passwords and variations.
-Passing a *random* salt requires attackers to prepare such a table for every possible salt value.
-The longer the random salt value, the more rainbow tables to pre-compute.
-You should pass at least 8 random bytes (64 bits) so an attacker would have to pre-compute and store 2^64 enormous tables.
+To thwart these attacks use at least 8 random bytes (64 bits) as the salt so the poor attacker has to prepare 2^64 variations of all her rainbow tables.

 The salt is a public value and will be stored in the clear along with the derived bits.
 We need the exact same salt to arrive at the exact same derived bits later again.
 We will thus have to modify `deriveBits()` to accept the salt as an argument so that we can either generate a random one or read it from disk.

+{% codeblock lang:js %}
+function deriveBits(code, salt) {
+  // Convert string to a TypedArray. let bytes = new TextEncoder("utf-8").encode(code);

+  // Create the base key to derive from. let importedKey = crypto.subtle.importKey(
+    "raw", bytes, "PBKDF2", false, ["deriveBits"]);

+  return importedKey.then(key => {
+    // All required PBKDF2 parameters.
+    let params = {name: "PBKDF2", hash: "SHA-1", salt, iterations: 5000};

+    // Derive 160 bits using PBKDF2.
+    return crypto.subtle.deriveBits(params, key, 160);
+  });
+}
+{% endcodeblock %}

 Rainbow tables today are mainly a thing from the past where password hashes were small enough to fit the entire output space of a given hash function in